jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

   In asterosiesmology, noise in your data is a fact of life.
 Effects such as photon noise (variance intrinsic to light), light from background sky, and noise contributions from the telescope itself, can give rise to signal in a periodogram where, in reality, there is no pulsation.
 Therefore, asterosiesmologists enforce a detection threshold which helps weed out noise from likely pulsations.
 The TESS Variability Catalog uses a metric called Power to quantify the strength of a signal.
 The threshold for a signal to be counted as a pulsation is 0.01 Power, however, pulsations above said threshold are split into High Confidence (> 0.1 Power) and Moderate Confidence (< 0.1 Power) categories.
 Below is the result when slicing by High Confidence:

 ![HC_all](https://github.com/user-attachments/assets/9751f785-d30c-4fe2-a39b-27643d4d734e)
-> _Hertzsprung-Russell Diagram_: one of the most important visuals in Astronomy.
+> _Hertzsprung-Russell Diagram:_ one of the most important visuals in Astronomy.
 It allows the user to get a profile of a stellar population at a glance; cooler stars are redder, hotter stars are bluer.
 More technical users can determine sizes of stars from their location on the graph.
 > _Spectral Type:_ organizes stars into groups based on their surface temperature.
 They rank O, B, A, F, G, K, M from hottest to coolest.

 High confidence pulsations in the dataset predominantly occupy the very short period range of ~0.05 days.
 These pulsations appear very strongly in their respective periodograms, with an average amplitude in the magnitude of tens of thousands, and an average Power of ~40 times the detection threshold. ???Additionally, as we cross highlight the histogram by Spectral Type, it can be seen that A stars contribute to this peak immensely, and F stars contribute to this peak significantly.
 The high confidence pulsations among the other spectral types are distributed more uniformly.